Set up a Department

 1. Contact Prograds

-We need to do the very first step to set up your department and add one person as the lead administrator, the Account Owner.
-So please write us at info@prograds.com and we'll make that happen.
+The first step to set up your department is to add one person as the lead administrator (the Account Owner).
+So please email us at info@prograds.com and we'll make that happen.

 You'll get an invite email from us and you'll just need to set your password to get into Prograds.

-Check out our Onboarding Plan and Sample Text for a plan for the next 3 weeks.
+Check out our Onboarding Plan and Sample Text for a plan for the first couple of weeks.

 3. Set up the Department